lwjglgamedev/vulkanbook/bookcontents/chapter-18/chapter-18.md

 ## Final changes

-We still have one important change to apply, all the buffers that are passed as references need to be cerated with the `VMA_ALLOCATION_CREATE_DEDICATED_MEMORY_BIT` flag.
+We still have one important change to apply, all the buffers that are passed as references need to be created with the `VMA_ALLOCATION_CREATE_DEDICATED_MEMORY_BIT` flag.
 This affects the `ModelsCache` class:

 ```java